emicklei/structexplorer/README.md

 ## explore while debugging

+### Break

+The following instruction will start the explorer on a struct, opens a Browser and provides a `resume` button to stop the explorer and resume the Go-routine that started it.

+    structexplorer.Break("myStruct", myStruct)

+### Dump

 Currently, the standard Go debugger `delve` stops all goroutines while in a debugging session.
 This means that if you have started the `structexplorer` service in your program, it will not respond to any HTTP requests during that session.